bytodocs/cw-docs/how-to-guides/cloudwaitress-and-walletly.md

 ## <mark style="color:purple;">Step 03: Complete the test order</mark>

-After you have placed your order on the CW store website, you will need to log in to your account on the BYTO website to ensure that your order is complete.
+After you have placed your order on the BYTO store website, you will need to log in to your account on the BYTO website to ensure that your order is complete.
 To do this, please follow the instructions below:

 1\) Go to the your website\
 2\) Enter your login credentials. \